The Parliament Magazine: History and profile

 The Parliament Magazine was founded in 1995.
 The magazine is owned by Dods, a British company that provides contact and biographical information about the Houses of Parliament and the Civil Service since 1832.
 It is one of the oldest political publishing houses in the world, and has produced essential publications for over 174 years.
 They also publish Dod's Parliamentary Companion.

 The Parliament Magazine is based in Brussels, Belgium.
 It is published on a monthly basis as of September 2021, having previously been produced on a fortnightly basis.

 Contributors and editorial agenda

 The magazine is based upon contributions—both editorial and advertorial—from sitting members of parliament, NGOs, pressure and interest groups on issues currently under discussion within the European institutions.
 In the last parliamentary session, more than 200 members of the European Parliament and 19 of the 27 European Commissioners wrote specifically for the magazine, providing in-depth policy coverage and analysis.
-Managing editor is Brian Johnson, who also oversees the publication of www.theparliamentmagazine.eu.
+The Managing editor was Brian Johnson, who also oversaw the publication of www.theparliamentmagazine.eu.

-Special feature editions include Green Week, Employment Week, the OECD Forum as well as in-depth EU Presidency supplements.
+Special feature editions included Green Week, Employment Week, the OECD Forum as well as in-depth EU Presidency supplements.